-WATER HEATER BYPASS AND ANTIFREEZE SIPHON VALVES
+WATER HEATER BYPASS AND ANTIFREEZE SIPHON VALVES -If Equipped

-Your coach is equipped with a Water Heater Bypass valve and an Antifreeze Siphon (Winterization) valve for winterizing waterlines using RV antifreeze.
+Your coach may be equipped with a Water Heater Bypass valve and an Antifreeze Siphon (Winterization) valve for winterizing waterlines using RV antifreeze.
 Turn the handle as shown to either bypass or flow mode.